PrestaShop/prestashop.github.io/content/news/posts/2025/prestashop-year-in-review-2025.md

 This new feature, available directly in the back office, showcases the individuals and companies who power the project.
 It's a small way to say a big thank you to those who dedicate their time and expertise to making PrestaShop better for everyone.

-## September & October: Security and stability
+## September & October: security and stability

 Security remains a top priority.
 In September, we released [PrestaShop 8.2.3]({{< relref "news/releases/prestashop-8-2-3-security-release.md" >}}) to address security issues.

 October saw the first maintenance release for the new major version, [PrestaShop 9.0.1]({{< relref "news/releases/prestashop-9-0-1-maintenance-release.md" >}}).
 This release was a testament to the community's engagement, incorporating over **60 bug fixes** and **140 pull requests**.
 The feedback and contributions from developers, agencies, and merchants have been invaluable in refining PrestaShop 9, ensuring a smoother experience for everyone.

-## November: A new era for themes and developer conference
+## November: a new era for themes and developer conference

 November was a busy month!
 We gathered in Paris for the [PrestaShop Developer Conference 2025]({{< relref "news/posts/2025/prestashop-developer-conference-2025-event-recap.md" >}}).